Our Two Orders of Ministry

 Appointed Designated Ministers are pleased to provide this church growth and outreach service to people who want a religious or spiritual ceremony, both to the wider general public and to Clergy Support units without a minister.

-These special Appointed ministers represent our church in the wider community.
+These Appointed Ministers represent our church in the wider community.
 They are expected to serve in a manner that celebrates and dignifies the special occasions they commemorate, adding spiritual depth to the lives of individuals and communities.
 They should always interact with the wider community in a professional manner and be able to articulate and model our Church’s rites and usages.

 This vocation as an Appointed Minister is a journey involving Spirit-filled enrichment and learning, requiring humble offering of self, demanding prayerful discernment and courageous risking, exercising visionary and communal leadership, promising joy and meaning, and daring to imagine God’s abundance in a world of love and respect.